 How do you teach a team to finish games?
-Chris Petersen and Co. are searching for the answer.
+Chris Petersen and Co. are searching for the answer

 That applies to both sides of the ball.
 On Oct.
 19, Oregon’s offense scored a touchdown on two of its first seven drives, with four consecutive punts in the second quarter.
 The Ducks closed the game with three touchdowns in their final four drives, gaining 247 of the team’s 434 total yards (56.9%) during that span.
 They ran for 46 yards and 3.1 yards per carry in the first half … and 76 yards and 6.9 yards per carry in the third quarter alone.

 Utah used a different formula to produce nearly identical results.
-After scoring just one offensive touchdown in their first nine drives, the Utes finished emphatically with back-to-back touchdown barrages that totaled 20 plays and 166 yards, while using 10:40-worth of clock.
+After scoring just one offensive touchdown in their first nine drives, the Utes finished emphatically with back-to-back touchdown barrages that totaled 20 plays and 166 yards, while using 10:40 worth of clock.
 Senior quarterback Tyler Huntley completed 8 of 12 passes for 100 yards in the first half and 11 of 12 passes for 184 yards (including 10 consecutive completions) in the second.
-He was sacked four times in the first half, and zero times in the second.
+He was sacked four times in the first half and zero times in the second.
 His team converted 3 of 8 third downs in the first half, and 6 of 8 in the second.
-His team averaged 4.7 yards per play in the first half, and seven in the second.
+His team averaged 4.7 yards per play in the first half, and 7 in the second.

 Again: the first-half Huskies can beat anyone, and the second-half Huskies can lose to anyone.